WHO Addresses Hantavirus Ship Near Tenerife

 The real issue is not transmission — it is trust

 Health officials are still treating this as a contained shipboard outbreak, not a community event.
-The WHO says there are six confirmed cases, with no symptomatic passengers currently aboard, and that the Andes strain — the only hantavirus known to spread person to person — is the likely culprit in at least some cases (
+The WHO says there are six confirmed cases, with no symptomatic passengers currently aboard, and that the Andes strain — the only hantavirus known to spread person to person — is the likely culprit in at least some cases (BBC;

 The Local).
 That is why Tedros is publicly insisting the risk to Tenerife residents is low: the agency is trying to prevent the outbreak from being recast as a mass-casualty threat when the evidence points to a tightly managed exposure event (